 Simone's sporting journey began in rugby league, where he showcased his skills despite predominantly playing rugby during his senior high school years.

-The schoolboy prodigy attracted interest from both codes in his final year of school but eventually signed with NRL club South Sydney at the end of 2013.
-At the age of just 18, he said goodbye to his family in Auckland and flew to Sydney to pursue his NRL dream.
+Despite attracting interest from both codes, he signed with the NRL club South Sydney Rabbitohs at the end of 2013.
+At just 18 years old, he left his family in Auckland and relocated to Sydney to pursue his NRL aspirations.

-Simone’s form in Norths 13-match winning streak caught the attention of Waratahs coach Daryl Gibson offered the centre his first Super Rugby contract.
-He made an immediate impact at the Waratahs making 10 appearances for the side but did not feature for the following year promoting a move to the Brumbies ahead of the 2019 Super Rugby season.
+His outstanding performances caught the attention of Waratahs coach Daryl Gibson, who offered Simone his first Super Rugby contract.
+He made a strong impression in his debut season with the Waratahs, appearing in 10 matches.
+However, he did not feature in the following season, leading him to make a move to the Brumbies ahead of the 2019 Super Rugby season.

 |2019 - present|

 |2016 - 2017|

 |2018 - 2022|

 |2020 - 2023|